develCuy/community-hub/src/docs/developers/bridge/messaging.md

 As a result, L2 ⇒ L1 messages sent using the standard messenger contracts cannot be relayed until they've waited out the full challenge period.

 ::: tip On the length of the challenge period
-We've set the challenge period to be exactly seven days on the Optimism mainnet.
+We've set the challenge period to be exactly seven days on the Rollux mainnet.
 We believe this is a reasonable balance between security and usability, with an emphasis on increased security to start.
 We're open to changing the length of the window as long as we feel this can be done without significantly reducing the security of the system.
-If you're strongly opinionated about this, we recommend [opening an issue on GitHub](https://github.com/ethereum-optimism/optimism/issues) explaining your position.
+If you're strongly opinionated about this, we recommend [opening an issue on GitHub](https://github.com/sys-labs/rollux/issues) explaining your position.
 We *will* hear you out!
 :::